Otto Piene: Works

 In 1957, Piene developed the Grid Picture, a type of stencilled painting made from half-tone screens with regularly arranged points in single colors (yellow, silver, white, or gold), for example Pure Energy (1958, New York, MOMA).
 Piene's work then developed in a variety of forms.
 The Lichtballette ("light ballet", 1959) was a development of the Grid Pictures; light from moving lamps was projected through grids, thus extending and stimulating the viewer's perception of space.
 This series of works was inspired by László Moholy-Nagy's Light Space Modulator (1930, located at Harvard since 1956) and Fernand Léger's Ballet Mécanique (1924).

 Also in 1959, the combination of these grids with sources of fire (candles, gas-burners) produced smoke-traces and fire paintings, in which the paint was scorched.
-Piene created these Rauchbilder ("smoke pictures") as a reference to elemental natural energies.
+Piene created these Rauchbilder ("smoke pictures") as a reference to elemental natural energies and the Fumage of the surrealist painter Wolfgang Paalen, whom he dedicated a work after Paalen´s death in 1959.
 In his "fire paintings", he lightly burned a layer of solvent on pigmented paper, developing organic forms from the remnants of the resulting soot deposits.
 Throughout the remainder of his career, he continued his practice of making "smoke pictures".
 Fire and smoke (their traces) are important elements in these pictures.
 Silver Fire (1973, Honolulu Museum of Art) is an example of a smoke picture.

 Piene also experimented with multimedia combinations.
 In 1963, together with Günther Uecker and Heinz Mack, he became a spokesman of Neuen Idealismus ("the new idealism").
 In 1967 Otto Piene premiered Proliferation of the Sun at Aldo Tambellini's Black Gate Theater, and in 1968 he collaborated with Aldo Tambellini on the Black Air at the Black Gate Theater.
 Piene is also noted for having explored new uses for broadcast television.
 In 1968, Aldo Tambellini and Otto Piene reformatted Black Air as Black Gate Cologne, which is cited as one of the first television programs to have been produced by experimental visual artists.